Parramatta Eels: 2020s

 At the start of the 2020 NRL season, Parramatta won their first five matches in a row which put them at the top of the table.
 It was the club's best start to a season since 1989.
 At the end of the 2020 regular season, Parramatta finished in third place on the table and secured a top four spot.
 It was the club's highest finish on the table since 2005.

-In the qualifying final, Parramatta lead Melbourne 12-0 early on before losing the match 36–24 at Suncorp Stadium.
+In the qualifying final, Parramatta lead Melbourne 12–0 early on before losing the match 36–24 at Suncorp Stadium.
 The following week in the elimination final, Parramatta played against South Sydney for the first time in a finals game since 1965.
-Parramatta lead the match 18-8 before a second hald capitulation saw them lose 38-24 ending their season.
+Parramatta lead the match 18–8 before a second half capitulation saw them lose 38–24 ending their season.

 Parramatta started the 2021 NRL season with four consecutive victories before losing to St. George Illawarra in round 5.
 They then won the next five matches in a row to sit second on the competition ladder after ten rounds.
 By round 18, the club sat entrenched within the top four of the competition with a six-point gap ahead of the fifth and sixth placed Sydney Roosters and Manly-Warringah.
-The club then suffered an end of season slump losing to Canberra, an understrength Sydney Roosters side 28-0 and then two heavy defeats against South Sydney and Manly.
-Parramatta recovered to defeat North Queensland and then pulled off one of the upsets in 2021, defeating Melbourne 22-10 which ended their 19-game winning streak.
+The club then suffered an end of season slump losing to Canberra, an understrength Sydney Roosters side 28–0 and then two heavy defeats against South Sydney and Manly.
+Parramatta recovered to defeat North Queensland and then pulled off one of the upsets in 2021, defeating Melbourne 22–10 which ended their 19-game winning streak.
 Parramatta would end the 2021 regular season in sixth place.
 In week one against Newcastle in the elimination final, Parramatta won a close match 28–20.
 The following week, Parramatta lost 8–6 in the lowest scoring match of the year against Penrith in the second week of the finals which ended their season.